A Mother’s Love in the Absence of Reciprocity

 “Happy New Year.”

-These messages arrive without conversation, without presence, and without follow-up.
-While they may appear kind on the surface, they often deepen the pain.
+While these messages may appear kind on the surface, they often deepen the pain.
 They reopen hope for connection and then immediately withdraw it.
+Their brevity communicates a painful distinction:

 “You are acknowledged, but not chosen.”